 Update: Bitdefender Box 2 is now available to buy in the UK for £179 – a price that includes Bitdefender Total Security.
 There's an annual subscription fee of £89 after the first year.

 Bitdefender Box 2 is a smart home security appliance which shields desktop PCs, laptops, mobiles, tablets and all your connected devices from hackers, malware and more.

 The Box is essentially a supercharged router which can replace or run alongside your existing networking kit.
-Connect your devices to the Box and it acts as a sort-of firewall, watching inbound connections to keep hackers at bay.
+Connect your devices to the Boc and it acts as a firewall, watching inbound connections to keep hackers at bay.
 Your network is constantly monitored for unknown devices or suspect behavior, and Box also blocks outgoing requests to known malicious websites.

 Extras?
-There's a 1m Ethernet cable bundled with the Box, but that's about it.
+There's a 1m Ethernet cable bundled with the BOX, but that's about it.

 Bitdefender Box arrives in a well-designed and very protective, umm, box.
 Lift the cardboard sleeve, open a surprisingly solid lid, and everything is neatly tucked away inside.
-It's the kind of premium packaging you'd expect with a luxury designer product rather than a piece of network kit.
+It's the kind of premium packaging you'd expect for a luxury designer product rather than a piece of network kit.

-Setup starts by asking you to log in to the Box network on your phone, then connect your Box to the internet, typically by plugging it into your standard router with the cable provided.
+Setup starts by asking you to log in to the Box network on your phone, then connect your device to the internet, typically by plugging it into your standard router with the cable provided.

 The app offers a choice of networking modes.
 Box can effectively replace an ISP router, work with an existing personal router by enabling bridge/AP mode, or be used as a standalone router.

 We chose the ISP Router option.
 The app asked for our ISP router's login credentials so that it could clone our default settings.